nsnyder/setting-up-my-computer/Mac/Programming.md

 This file should contain a variety of setups that I use for programming.

+## Powerline

+TODO: Update this the next time I install Powerline.

 ## SSH

 To configure Mac OS to